Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers

 In the same section we discuss the subtlety connected with long tails in the distribution of string weights that slow down scrambling by both classical and quantum random circuits.
-In subsection~\ref{sec:multi-stage} we introduce the two stage circuit which eliminates the polynomial tails connected with short strings, and present numerical evidence that random long-range packed circuits provide an implementation of classical ciphers secure to polynomial attacks with as few as ${\cal O}(n \ln n)$ gates.
-The paper ends in section~\ref{sec:conclusions} with concluding remarks and questions for future research.
+In subsections~\ref{sec:inflation} and ~\ref{sec:proliferation} we single out two distinct processes - string ``inflation'' and string ``proliferation'' - and the respective sets of gates in $S_8$ that implement them: linear ``inflationary'' gates which grow/inflate single strings and eliminate the above mentioned long tails in the distribution of string weights, and super-nonlinear gates which accelerate the proliferation in the number of strings, and are responsible for the saturation of string entropies.
+These two sets of gates are deployed in Sec.~\ref{multi-stage} in the construction of a three-stage cipher - a central element of this work.
+In subsection~\ref{tree-structured-cipher} we introduce a tree-structured wiring of the three-stage cipher circuit that accelerates scrambling, and also allows us to establish the main results of the paper analytically.
+Some important properties of the inflationary and proliferation stages of the tree-structured cipher are discussed in subsections~\ref{sec:inflation-with-tree} and ~\ref{sec:proliferation-with-tree}, respectively.
+These are then brought together in subsection~\ref{sec:sac-recursion}, where we present recursion relations for the Strict Avalanche Criterium (SAC) OTOC for arbitrary numbers of layers of gates, for each of the three stages of the cipher circuit.
+The subsection illustrates the behavior of these recursion relations, explains the mechanism for the exponential decay of the SAC OTOC with $n$, and documents the agreement with direct numerical simulations of the OTOC.
+Taken together, the results of Sec.~\ref{multi-stage} confirm that the tree-structured three-stage circuits provide an implementation of classical ciphers secure to polynomial attacks with as few as ${\cal O}(n \ln n)$ gates.
+The paper ends in Sec.~\ref{sec:conclusions} with concluding remarks and questions for future research.